La Cadena de las Américas

-La Cadena de Las Americas (also known as CBS Network of the Americas) was an international nonprofit radio broadcasting network which was established through the cooperative efforts of the United States Office of the Coordinator of Inter-American Affairs (OCIAA) and the Columbia Broadcasting System (CBS) in an effort to support President Franklin Delano Roosevelt's cultural diplomacy initiatives throughout both North and South America during World War II.
+La Cadena de las Américas, also known as CBS Network of the Americas, was an international nonprofit radio broadcasting network which was established through the cooperative efforts of the United States Office of the Coordinator of Inter-American Affairs (OCIAA) and the Columbia Broadcasting System (CBS) in an effort to support President Franklin Delano Roosevelt's cultural diplomacy initiatives throughout both North and South America during World War II.
 It served as an early example of the use of soft power by the United States.

 History

 Founding

-Founded in 1941, La Cadena de las Americas was established in New York City within the broadcast studios of CBS.
+Founded in 1941, La Cadena de las Américas was established in New York City within the broadcast studios of CBS.
 It was the culmination of a collaboration between CBS's President William S. Paley, and the journalists Paul White and Edmund Chester to provide timely vital news services and cultural programing while also counteracting the influence of Nazi propaganda in Latin America during World War II.
 In Chester's words, the objective was to "send news programs that present an accurate picture of the day's developments, [and] cultural shows that present the people of the US as romantics with souls, not as cogs in the national industrial machine".

 The high quality standards of the network's varied programing were monitored and supervised by a youthful Nelson Rockefeller within Roosevelt's recently created OCIAA in an effort to implement a national foreign policy of Pan-Americanism.

 The integrated multimedia network utilized both shortwave transmissions of CBS' programs along with brief timely newscasts which were transmitted over radiotelephone.
 At its inception, the network integrated over 46 long-wave outlets and 30 short-wave outlets in Latin America.
 Due to its widespread popularity, by the end of 1945 it consisted of over 100 affiliated stations located in 20 Latin-American nations for listeners from Mexicali to Cape Horn utilizing 3.5 million receivers.